TamimEhsan/interview-questions-bangladesh/docs/dsi.md

 a=a^b;
 </summary>
 <hr>
-Swap without third variable using bit manipulation
+Swaps the value of a and b without a third variable using bit manipulation
 </details>

 <details>